(Analysis of October movie, With Spoilers Ahead)

 And once you watch the movie you shall know that the movie is indeed about ‘Where’s Dan?’ – The answer to which lies in his self-discovery.

 October is Juhi chaturvedi’s ‘Last leaf’, Shoojit’s best one yet and probably Varun’s ‘Where’s Dan?’ – As the actor in him appears to have made a self-discovery in this movie.
-Watch it if you want those emotional strings of yours to be pulled.
+Watch it if you want those emotional strings of yours to be tugged.